Jackson family: First generation

 Joseph Walter Jackson was born on July 26, 1928, in Fountain Hill, Arkansas, where he grew up.
 After his parents divorced, he spent his teenage years living in Oakland, California, with his father Samuel Jackson, a school teacher.
 At age 18, he moved to East Chicago, Indiana, to be with his mother Crystal Lee King and to pursue his dreams of becoming a professional boxer.
 At age 21, Joseph married Katherine Scruse, 19, immediately starting a family.
 Even though he wanted to be a success in boxing it was not a job for a family man, so he obtained a job as an overhead crane operator with East Chicago's Inland Steel Company.
-His family continued to grow steadily and over the course of sixteen years he and Katherine had a house full of nine children.
+His family continued to grow steadily and over the course of sixteen years he and Katherine had a house full of nine children: Rebbie, Jackie, Tito, Jermaine, La Toya, Marlon, Michael, Randy, and Janet.
 Joe Jackson always wanted to make it big and although he could not in boxing or in his own short musical stint in the 1950s with the band the Falcons, he saw the talent in his children, starting with Tito and his ability to play the guitar.